Noise walls & barriers

 A barrier must meet both reasonable and feasible criteria to be constructed:

-- Feasible refers to whether the barrier can provide at least a five-dBA reduction at the majority of first row receivers and meets other constructability requirements.
+- Feasible refers to whether the barrier can provide at least a five dBA reduction at three first row receivers and meets other constructability requirements.

 - Reasonable refers to whether the barrier can provide minimum seven-dBA noise reduction requirements while meeting cost effectiveness requirements.